bugra-yilmaz/big-data-processing/README.md

 ##### Metric definitions:

 - pageview_news_fre_365 - no of page views for news page type in last 365 days
-- pageview_news_dur_730 - recency of page views for news category in last 365 days
+- pageview_news_dur - recency of page views for news category before date of reference